Manipur

-The Meitei people represent around 53% of the population of Manipur state, followed by various Naga ethnic groups at 24% and various Kuki/Zomi tribes (also known as Chin-Kuki-Mizo people) at 16%.
+The Meitei people represent around 53% of the population of Manipur state, followed by various Naga tribes at 20% and Kuki-Zo tribes at 16%.
 Manipur's ethnic groups practice a variety of religions.
-According to 2011 census, Hinduism is the major religion in the state, closely followed by Christianity.
-Other religions include Islam, Sanamahism, Buddhism, and Judaism, etc.
+According to 2011 census, Hinduism and Christianity are the major religions of the state.

 Manipur has primarily an agrarian economy, with significant hydroelectric power generation potential.
-It is connected to other areas by daily flights through Imphal airport, the second largest in northeastern India.
+It is connected to other areas by daily flights through Imphal Airport, the second largest in northeastern India.
 Manipur is home to many sports and the origin of Manipuri dance, and is credited with introducing polo to Europeans.